spencertipping/ni/dev/network-design.md

 ```
 source_address: 128 bits
 dest_address:   128 bits
-win:             32 bits, UBE   # microwin for this packet
+win:             32 bits, single float  # w
-dwin_dt:         32 bits, UBE   # microwin per second (nanowin/ms)
+df_dt:           32 bits, single float  # f/s
-rcost:           32 bits, UBE   # replacement cost in microwin
+dcost:           32 bits, single float  # f incurred by dropping the packet
 data:         <variable>
 ```

 ### Intent and drop cost
-The drop cost is the amount of intent consumed to forward the packet to its current location.
-Nodes should minimize the drop cost of packets they drop.
+Drop cost is measured in the amount of fail incurred if the packet has to be retransmitted to its current location.
+A node is performing optimally if it minimizes the total drop cost of the packets it drops.

 See [intent-design.md](intent-design.md) for details.